May 28, 2022; revised August 27, 2022

 Rāga – Not “Lust” or “Attachment”

 3. The correct “pada nirutti” (etymology) of “rāga” comes from “rā” + “agga,” where “rā” means to “travel (in the saṁsaric journey)” and “agga” is to “give priority.”
 Thus, “rāga” means ” giving priority to engage in saṁsāric journey or rebirth process.”
 That happens because of the tendency to value different aspects of this world.

 There are three types of rāga: kāma rāga, rupa rāga, and arupa rāga.

 - Kāma rāga prioritizes sensual pleasures in the higher seven realms of kāma loka: the human realm and the six Deva realms.
 As long as one craves such pleasures, one will be born among the 11 realms of the kāma loka; rebirths in the lowest four realms are possible if one engages in immoral deeds while seeking sensual pleasures.
 See, “Lōbha, Rāga and Kāmacchanda, Kāmarāga.”

 - Those who cultivate the rupāvacara jhānā prioritize jhānic pleasures over sensual pleasures; they have rupa rāga.
 One has to either SUPPRESS or ELIMINATE kāma rāga to get to such rupāvacara jhānā.
 Such jhānā led to rebirths in the 16 rupāvacara Brahma realms.
 Those Brahmas are born without the sense faculties for taste, smell, and touch because those senses are needed only for sensual pleasures.

 - Those who have cultivated the arupāvacara jhānās have arupa rāga.
-That means one would be satisfied with just having the mind faculty (even less burden than rupāvacara jhānā.)
+That means one would be satisfied with only having the mind faculty (even less burden than rupāvacara jhānā.)
 Those who cultivate arupāvacara jhānā will be reborn in the four highest Brahma realms.

 - To attain Nibbāna (at Arahanthood), one must remove all three types of the rāga.